 Es befinden sich keine Produkte im Warenkorb.

-Dan Popek (* 1996) masterfully combines jazz with classical, boogie woogie and pop music.
+Dan Popek (* 1996) is known for his outstanding virtuosity and is referred to as the ‘Mozart of Boogie Woogie’.
+He masterfully combines jazz with classical, boogie woogie and pop music.
 Paired with charismatic entertainment, the pianist – who can play anything – brings you a brilliant piano recital like you have never experienced before…

 Popek started playing the piano at the age of four.
 He achieved first successes at the ‘Matthaes’ piano competition in Stuttgart and at ‘Youth plays jazz’ with forwarding to the International Jazz Festival ‘Jazz Lights’ in Oberkochen.
 In 2012 he was a special guest at the legendary ‘Fabrik’ Hamburg Boogie Woogie Connection.
 From then on he played with international greats such as Abi Wallenstein, Axel Zwingenberger, Joja Wendt, Silvan Zingg as well as Cory Henry and the Spider Murphy Gang, to name but a few.
 His first album, 88 Keys & Me, was released in 2013.